nathants/aws-exec/readme.md

 ## how

-an http post to apigateway triggers an async lambda which runs a shell command via a subprocess, streaming logs and then exit code back to the caller.
+an http post to apigateway triggers an async lambda which runs a shell command, streaming logs and then exit code back to the caller.

 there are two ways to use it: